w3f/Grants-Program/applications/project_Nomis.md

 ## Future Plans

-In the future, we are going to make Nomis self-sufficient hiring the business model based on fee-charging (1%) per API usage.

-The long-term vision for Nomis goes far beyond credit scoring for DeFi.
-Other dApps will use Nomis Score as a wallet qualifier for making job offers, for adding in whitelists, for offering special marketing terms, or just for inviting to a private party.
+Our goal is to allow one to borrow capital using one’s on-chain reputation as a form of collateral (best cace scenario), or at least provide better terms.
+Although, the long-term vision for Nomis goes far beyond credit scoring for DeFi.
+In the future, other dApps will use Nomis Score as a wallet qualifier for making job offers, adding in whitelists, offering special marketing terms, or just for inviting to a private party, etc.

-## Additional Information :heavy_plus_sign:
+We plan to make Nomis self-sufficient by hiring one of the B2B or Web3 business models and GTMs.

 **How did you hear about the Grants Program?** Web3 Foundation Website